nixonyung/nixonyung.github.io/content/writings/growth/limit-break/shuhari/art.en.md

 - "Shu"：

-  - to imitate mainstream artists and learn the rules in the art
+  - to imitate mainstream artists and learn the rules of the art
   - to imitate lesser-known artists and think outside the box

 - "Ha"

-  - to study and deconstruct existing works / facts
+  - to study and deconstruct existing works/facts
   - to experiment
-  - to add your own ideas / what you like
+  - to add your ideas / what you like
   - to refine and control

 - "Ri"：